 Postlaunch, dynamic surface temperature forecast information is routinely ingested by SMAP from the GMAO GEOS-5 model and processed as an ancillary data input as part of the operational processing of the SMAP passive soil moisture product.
-The original baseline computation of the effective surface temperature ($T{\rm eff}$) consisted of using the average of the GMAO surface temperature (TSURF) and the GMAO layer 1 soil temperature at 10 cm (TSOIL1).
+The original baseline computation of the effective surface temperature ( $T{\rm eff}$ ), which is a critical parameter in passive soil moisture retrieval, consisted of using the average of the GMAO surface temperature (TSURF) and the GMAO layer 1 soil temperature at 10 cm (TSOIL1).
 Preliminary analyses showed that a more sophisticated model for computing $T{\rm eff}$ was required due to non-uniform soil temperature profiles, especially in arid areas, which led to soil moisture retrieval issues.
 In order to address this problem, several options for $T{\rm eff}$ were considered and evaluated using SMAP $T{\rm B}$ observations along with GMAO soil temperatures for the soil profile.